nelson-wpwang/Occupancy-Sensing-WiFi/README.md

 7. Go to Component Config -> FREERTOS -> Tick Rate -> Set to 1000Hz

-8. Go to Component Config -> Genreal

-9. Exit and save everything.
+8. Exit and save everything.

 Performing the Experiment: